DroppingAnvil/CXNet/CX-PROTOCOL.md

 ```

 Constructor 3 is the standard path for nodes that already have keys on disk.
 Constructor 4 is used when creating a node for the first time with a known identity or password.
+As of 4/24/26 Constructor 4 is the most tested and recommended

 `connect(int port)` triggers the full startup sequence: socket listener, IOThread pool, RetryProcessor, LAN scanner, persistence thread, and CXNET bootstrap attempt.
 Calling `connect()` with no argument uses port 49152.